openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Geography.rst

 your mouse over the map.

 In this example, the country with the highest number of enrolled students is the United States.
 The cursor is pointing to Brazil, and a tip shows the percentage of students enrolled in the course from that country.

 .. image:: ../images/geography_chart.png
- :alt: The Geographic Distribution map with the tip for the country of Brazil
+ :alt: Map showing the tip for the country of Brazil.
-       shown.

 ======================================
 Total Countries Represented Metric